-On my blog, there is a page dedicated to “advice for new homeschoolers” or Breathing Lessons, as I call it.
-The title “Breathing Lessons” came about because at the end of most, if not all, of the paragraphs, I wrote “Relax.
+The title “Breathing Lessons” came about because at the end of most, if not all, of the paragraphs about homeschooling, I wrote “Relax.
 Breathe.
 Breathe again.”
 It was meant to instill calm and confidence, a spirit of “Yes, you can!” in the novice homeschooler.
-Anyway, there’s this thing called breathing lessons and it’s all about the trials and tribulations, the joys and sorrows of homeschooling, as least as much as you can give newbies without scaring them all into running off into the night.
+Anyway, there’s this thing called breathing lessons and it’s all about the trials and tribulations, the joys and sorrows of homeschooling, at least as much as you can give newbies without scaring them all into running off into the night.
 Today, I’d like to give some advanced breathing lessons, for those of us who maybe think we don’t need such basic advice.
 Ready?
 Take a deep breath.
 Here goes!

 1.)
 Comparison is the soul of discontent.